paxdotdev/pax/lab-journal-zb.md

 ```
 /// Return the list of nodes that are children of this node at render-time.
 /// Note that "children" is somewhat overloaded, hence "rendering_children" here.
-/// "Children" may indicate a.) a template root, b.) adoptees, c.) primitive children
+/// "Children" may indicate a.) a template root, b.) slot_children, c.) primitive children
 /// Each RenderNode is responsible for determining at render-time which of these concepts
 /// to pass to the engine for rendering, and that distinction occurs inside `get_rendering_children`
 ```